Data outputs from the Arbitrary Charts Module are different from other modules in Imatest.

 The Results entry of the top level JSON object is an array, each entry of which contains the measurements taken from an image.
 The ordering of the string entries to Results_array_sources indicates the ordering of the source images which produced the results-bearing-objects in the array contained in Results.

 Note: Even in the case of a module run on a single image, the Results and Results_array_sources fields each contain a 1-element array containing their respective entries.
-This makes the JSON structure more consistent and predictable for simpler machine parsing.
+This makes the JSON structure more consistent and predictable for simple machine parsing.

 Following is a listing of the hierarchical structure of the objects in the Results array.
 Below, we use the notation that text in bold indicates a JSON object, and the “[… something_n …]” construct indicates an array of objects each indexed by different values of n (typically relating to chart feature indices as described above).
 Standard text indicates a field in an object.